keenanromain/fractals/README.md

 git clone https://github.com/keenanromain/libft.git
 make
 ```
 A successful make command will output that an executable called 'fractals' has been created.
-Run this executable from the root directory of the cloned fractals repo to see the proper usage like such:
+To see the proper usage, run this executable from the root directory of the cloned fractals repo like such:
 ```
 ./fractol
 ```